AvolitesLtd/TitanManual/docs/synergy/setting-up.md

 Click on the <Keys.ContextKey>+</Keys.ContextKey> at the bottom and select a Screen or Prism surface from the pop up to add a new surface.
 This will appear at the top; an Ai surface by default has two layers but you can change this later.
-A Prism surface can have up to 2 layers.
+A Prism surface has two layers by default but this can be increased up to 16.

 ![Synergy Settings Window screen settings](/docs/images/Synergy-Settings-Window-Screen-Settings-v19.png)